-Staff aged 25 and over (except those in the first year of an apprenticeship) are now legally entitled to earn at least £7.20 per hour.
+Staff aged 25 and over (except those in the first year of an apprenticeship) are now legally entitled to earn at least £7.20 per hour (rising to £7.50 per hour from 1 April 2017).
 The NLW will rise to £9 per hour by 2020.
 The existing NMW will continue to apply to staff aged 24 and under.
-The current NLW and NMW rates can be found on the HMRC website
+From April 2017, both the NLW and NMW will be increased from 1 April each year.
+The gov.uk website includes information on the current NLW and NMW rates

 All employers operating any salary sacrifice scheme should review their arrangements to ensure compliance with the new minimum income requirements.
 It is good practice for employers to continue monitor their salary sacrifice arrangements on an ongoing basis, and in particular:

 - when an employee joins a salary sacrifice arrangement for the first time

 - where a new salary sacrifice scheme is introduced

 - each April when the national living wage rates are reviewed